renatalantos/office_lunch_website/README.md

 -   ### Responsivity

-The application is responsive on all device sizes, thanks Boostrap.
+The application is responsive on all device sizes, thanks to Boostrap.
 In mobile view there is a collapsible menu icon.
 All images, text labels, forms get appropriately resized.
 I followed the code refactoring tutorial in Boutique Ado for the shopping bag page, so the only one that caused problems is resizing properly now.

 [Shopping bag in Desktop view](ADD IMAGE)